Nutrition & Wellness

 “Being in the water ‘unweights’ your joints, which is really great for people who have a lot of pain,” says Patience White, MD, vice president of public health at the Arthritis Foundation and a professor of medicine at George Washington University School of Medicine and Health Sciences.
 People with either osteoarthritis or rheumatoid arthritis can benefit, she adds.

 A warm water class utilizing arthritis water exercises to increase range of motion and strength.
-Register here or in person; for more information please contact Becky Epstein at 734-661-8020 or email@example.com.
+Register in person or by clicking the button below; for more information please contact Peter Cherry at firstname.lastname@example.org.